Xanderplayz17/Windows-Version-Repository/README.md

 # Windows Version Repository
 A reposotory of Windows Versions/Builds.

-Run the compile script inside one to build the ISO image.
+Copy the scripts inside one to another folder (without spaces in path!) then run the compile script inside the folder to build the ISO image.